SolidLink95/blender_customs/Readme.md

     }
 }
 ```
-- ``meshes_to_images()`` : renames all meshes with at least 1 material to its image name (meshes with no materials and with no textures are skipped); if mesh has more than 1 material the first one taken
+- ``meshes_to_images()`` : renames all meshes with at least 1 material to its image name (meshes with no materials and with no textures are skipped); if mesh has more than 1 material the first one taken.
 Input json example:
 ```
 {